binhphanhai/frontend-system-design/docs/react-interview/07-react-hooks.md

 # React Hooks for Interviews

-*Master React hooks for interviews, covering key hooks like useState, useEffect, useContext, common pitfalls, and best practices for building reusable logic*
+_Master React hooks for interviews, covering key hooks like useState, useEffect, useContext, common pitfalls, and best practices for building reusable logic_

----

 ---